-5 Silk Moths That Might Be In Your Garden
+5 Silk Moths That Might be in Your Backyard

 Silk moths blow away every belief you’ve ever had that all moths are small and dull.
 These large vibrant moths can have wingspans over 6 inches, and come in colors including red, pink, and green.
-Here is a list of five common ones you might find in your garden, and a few facts about silk moths.
+Here is a list of five common silk moths you might find in your garden, and a few facts about silk moths.
 Check out 6 pictures that will change the way you look at moths.

 - Adult silk moths have no functional mouthparts and do not eat.
 They fly for only 4 or 5 days, just long enough to mate and start the next generation.